Alan S. Tetelman 1958 Fellowships for International Research in the Sciences

 The Alan S. Tetelman 1958 Fellowships for Study Abroad, from the endowments of Jonathan Edwards College, provide support for original undergraduate research projects abroad in the natural and applied sciences.
 Currently enrolled freshmen, sophomores and juniors are eligible to apply. *Preference is given to current sophomores and juniors.
 It is expected that applicants will have some previous research experience at Yale or elsewhere.

 Further information about eligibility, proposal development, and application requirements are provided in the full application instructions.
-An informational session will be held Thursday, January 30, in WLH 120 at 5:00 PM.

 Applicants are strongly encouraged to submit a pre-application even if you have not finalized your plans or secured final approval from your proposed mentor or host country contact(s).

 The Tetelman application deadline has passed.

 - A completed Application cover page.

 - A description of the proposed research project, including the research and training objectives, and how these will prepare the applicant for further study in his or her field of interest.

 - A CV/resume, including a description of relevant experience.

 - Any student proposing travel to a country in which English is not the primary language must submit a completed copy of the Language Proficiency Evaluation Form.